The Beach at Adventure Landing: Holiday Fest

 Holiday Fest at The Beach was an event that took place every year from late November to early January.
 Water slides were converted to toboggan runs, the wave pool became an ice rink, and the park was illuminated with holiday lighting.
 The event also featured carriage and pony rides.
 The name later changed to "The Beach on Ice".
 The Spirit Splash Ice Skating Rink featured at the event covered 7500 sqft.

-As of 2011, the water park is no longer hosting The Beach on Ice after 12 years due to low attendance in 2009 and 2010.
+As of 2011, the water park was no longer hosting The Beach on Ice after 12 years due to low attendance in 2009 and 2010.